NoanWasTaken/tabs-counter/README.md

 ## Usage
 - Click on the extension icon to see the number of tabs currently opened.
-- Use the "Close old tabs" button to automatically close tabs that have been inactive for more than 24 hours.
+- Use the "Close old tabs" button to automatically close tabs that have been opened for more than 24 hours.
 - The badge on the extension icon updates in real time when you open or close tabs.

 ## License